develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 already at the point when you have about zero customers,

 you are probably thinking *too big*.
-Every solution should be goal oriented and solve the problems and challenges that you have *right now*.
+Every solution should be goal oriented and solve the problems and challenges that you have right now.
 For example, typically you should not try to implement "localization support" to translate your app into all possible languages when you don't have a single customer etc.
 It's almost always the best option to find a practical solution to a practical